-The Frank Lloyd Wright Trust will celebrate 2014 as the Legacy Year to mark the 125th anniversary of the Frank Lloyd Wright Home and Studio and the 40th anniversary of the Trust itself.
+The Frank Lloyd Wright Trust is celebrating 2014 as the Legacy Year to mark the 125th anniversary of the Frank Lloyd Wright Home and Studio and the 40th anniversary of the Trust itself.

 In 1889, Wright designed and built his family home and workplace in Oak Park, Illinois with a $5,000 loan from his employer Louis Sullivan.
 In 1974, the Frank Lloyd Wright Trust was founded, as the Frank Lloyd Wright Home and Studio Foundation, to restore the Home and Studio and open the site for tours.
 Today, the Frank Lloyd Wright Home and Studio is the oldest Wright site open to the public.